AlexanderSmith2098/cs46X_18_BlockchainForOregonWines/README.md

 # cs46X_18_BlockchainForOregonWines
 Setup:

+NOTE: You need to have Docker installed on your system in order to run the docker-compose.yaml file.

 Make sure you're in the root of the directory of the project and type in: docker-compose up --build -d
 This creates containers for a single node, the transaction processor, and a mongodb.